KruseLuds/reolink-passive-observer/README.md

 Home Assistant MQTT binary sensor from an observable network behavior (activity/movement) produced by a Reolink battery doorbell.

-The observer does not log in to the device, request a video stream, decrypt HTTPS traffic, or require Reolink credentials.
+Designed to have ZERO EFFECT on the battery,the observer does not log in to the device, request a video stream, decrypt HTTPS traffic, or require Reolink credentials.
 It watches a mirrored copy of the device's outbound traffic and looks for a configured TLS hostname during connection setup.
 When matching activity is observed, it publishes `ON` to